-I read a Christian magazine recently that complained about the Charles Darwin theory of evolution.
+I read a Christian magazine recently that complained about Charles Darwin's theory of evolution.
 More specifically, it complained that his book, Origin of Species, was more of a theological dissertation than a scientific treatise.

 This page explains the problem that led Charles Darwin to his "dangerous idea."
 Click here for an explanation of the details of the theory of evolution itself.

 It's not true.
-The person who wrote that complaint did not understand what led Darwin to the idea of "natural selection".
-He did not understand what problem the Charles Darwin theory of evolution was meant to solve.
+The person who wrote that complaint did not understand what led Darwin to the idea of "natural selection."
+The writer did not understand what problem the Darwin's theory of evolution was meant to solve.

-Darwin's job was to classify each species he studied by whether or not it was created individually by God.
+Darwin's job, as a naturalist, was to classify each species by whether or not it was created individually by God.

 It took only a little time for him to find out that such decisions were impossible to make with any degree of certainty.

 Mr. H. C. Watson, to whom I lie under deep obligation for assistance of all kinds, has marked for me 182 British plants, which are generally considered as varieties, but which have all been ranked by botanists as species ...
-Under genera, including the most polymorphic forms, Mr. Babington gives 251 species, whereas Mr. Bentham gives only 112,--a difference of 139 doubtful forms!
-(Origin of Species, ch.
+Under genera, including the most polymorphic forms, Mr. Babington gives 251 species, whereas Mr. Bentham gives only 112,—a difference of 139 doubtful forms! (ibid., ch.
 2)

-The Charles Darwin theory of evolution was presented in a book entitled On the Origin of Species by Natural Selection.
+Charles Darwin's theory of evolution, which he called "natural selection" or "descent with modification," was an attempt to explain how species came about.
+Thus it was titled On the Origin of Species by Natural Selection.
 There was a reason for that name.
 The reason has everything to do with why Origin of Species contains theological statements.

 Charles Darwin was a naturalist.
 That means that he studied nature.
 Today, he might be called a taxonomist.
 He studied and classified living organisms.